What are small loans? A small loan is a type of personal loan that is not secured against any collateral, such as your home or your car.

 What are small loans: How to apply for small loans

 To apply for a small loan, you could find a reputable loan provider online and apply directly with them.
-Alternatively, you can use a , like .
+Alternatively, you can use a how small loans work. , like .
+Read

 Applying through means that your loan application is seen by our trusted panel of lenders, instead of just the one lender you would get by directly submitting your application.
 We then match customers with the lender most likely to offer them a loan.